SharonAb2/darey.io-3mtt/README.md

 3. Located the download.exe file, double clicked to run the installer.
 4. Cicked "Next" through the installation wizard and all the remaining prompt and i left every option to "default".
 5. Lastly. i clicked "install" for the installation and after it was installed, i clicked "finish" to complete installation.
-After the complete installation, i opened from start menu to launch the virtual box.
+After the complete installation, i clicked "start menu" to launch the virtual box.

 ![virtualbox](./img/3.%20virtualbox.png)